CathyCha/BCB420.2019.GEO.tissues/README.md

 The script **`Geo_tissues_data_download.R`** will include instructions on how to download the 18 tissue datasets from the GEO NCBI database using the **`getGEO()`** function from the GEOquery package.

-It will return a vector of information stored in Bioconductor's Expression Sets class (see [Bioconductor's Expression Set Class documentation](https://www.bioconductor.org/packages/3.7/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) for more information).
+It will return a vector of expression sets.

 This script also returns a character vector of the Illumina probe ID's which will be used later to map the ID's to its matching HUGO symbol.